7 Things That Trip Up Male Dog Indoor Potty Training in India

 A blank new pad means nothing to a male dog.
 It has no smell.
 No history.
 No reason to use it.

 Rub a small piece of cloth on the outdoor grass patch where he usually goes, then place it under or on the potty surface.
 Or let him sniff and circle the potty before you introduce any commands.
-The goal is to give him one successful mark on the right surface — after that, his own scent does the training for you.
+The goal is to give him one successful mark on the right surface, after that, his own scent does the training for you.

 This is especially important in Bangalore or Kolkata apartments where outdoor walks are only twice a day.
 The indoor potty can't compete with the balcony railing unless it smells like somewhere worth marking.
+If you are flat hunting there, we keep a list of pet friendly societies in Kolkata, with the source for each one.

 4. Using artificial turf in a humid Indian home